Retirees’ self-help in Israeli schools: ‘We all want to be relevant’

 In Israel, a very organized group of retirees from all walks of life is helping support failing schools.
 It’s good for the kids and good for the retirees, who enjoy a sense of community and purpose.

-Retirees in the program, which places them in classrooms around the country, are recruited and supervised by fellow retirees and given training and back-up by professional education experts.
-The organization, with an annual budget of $925,000, boasts that the value of its teachers' tutoring is more than $3.5 million a year.
+Retirees in the program, which places them in classrooms around the country, are recruited and supervised by fellow retirees and given training and backup by professional education experts.
+The organization, with an annual budget of $925,000, boasts that the value of its teachers’ tutoring is more than $3.5 million a year.

 For volunteers, many of whom find that retirement is often a lonely experience, part of the appeal of participating is quite clear, says Nimrod Ackerman, who led the organization for 14 years.
 “We all want to be relevant,” he says.
 “When you lose your framework, you lose connection and purpose and meaning.”